 In the Tailoring Rule, EPA adopted regulatory language codifying the phasein approach.
 As explained in that rulemaking, many state, local and tribal area programs will likely be able to immediately implement the approach without rule or statutory changes by, for example, interpreting the term "subject to regulation" that is part of the applicability provisions for PSD permitting.
-EPA has requested permitting authorities to confirm that they will follow this implementation approach for their programs, and if they cannot, then EPA has requested that they notify the Agency so that we can take appropriate follow-up action to narrow federal approval of their programs before GHGs become subject to PSD permitting on January 2, 2011.
-On October 1, 2010, the state of Kansas provided a letter to EPA with the requested modification.
-See the docket for this proposed rulemaking for a copy of Kansas's letter.
+EPA has requested permitting authorities to confirm that they will follow this implementation approach for their programs, and if they cannot, then EPA has requested that they notify the Agency so that we can take appropriate follow-up action to narrow federal approval of their programs before GHGs become subject to PSD permitting on January 2, 2011.7 On July 30, 2010, Tennessee provided a letter to EPA confirming that the State has the authority to issue PSD permits governing GHG emissions as of January 2, 2011, but explaining that Tennessee needs to amend its SIP to enable it to implement the Tailoring Rule thresholds.
+See the docket for this proposed rulemaking for a copy of Tennessee's letter.